KeatonHsu/keatonhsu.github.io/_publications/2015-10-01-paper-title-number-3.md

 collection: publications
 category: manuscripts
 permalink: https://doi.org/10.1016/j.jad.2025.119505
-excerpt: 'Background: The incidence of mental health issues among adolescents, particularly anxiety and depression, is increasing in China.
-Given the large adolescent population and their increasing prevalence, there is an urgent need for a reliable screening tool.
-This study aimed to validate the Chinese version of the Patient Health Questionnaire (PHQ-4) among Chinese adolescents.
-Methods: From September 2022 to March 2024, a cross-sectional study was conducted at four middle schools in Jiangxi Province and Beijing, China, involving 8778 participants.
-The sample was split into exploratory factor analysis (EFA) and confirmatory factor analyses (CFA).
-A subset of 159 participants was used for test–re-test reliability, assessed using the intraclass correlation coefficient (ICC).
-Receiver operating characteristic (ROC) curve analysis was performed to determine this threshold.
-Results: The Chinese PHQ-4 showed good overall reliability, with Cronbach’s α of 0.84 and McDonald’s ω of 0.86.
-The EFA identified two factors, depression and anxiety, with factor loadings between 0.61 and 0.81.
-The CFA indicated an excellent model fit.
-The ICC was 0.87, indicating a strong test-retest reliability.
-The AUC was 0.940, with a 95 % CI of 0.936–0.945, demonstrating high discriminative ability.
-The optimal screening threshold was determined as 3.
-Limitation: As a cross-sectional study, causal inferences are limited.
-Conclusion: The Chinese PHQ-4 is a reliable and valid tool for screening anxiety and depression in Chinese adolescents, with a recommended cutoff score of 3.'
+excerpt: 'This study aimed to validate the Chinese version of the Patient Health Questionnaire-4 (PHQ-4) in Chinese adolescents.
+The findings indicated that the Chinese PHQ-4 is a reliable and valid instrument for screening anxiety and depression among Chinese adolescents, with an optimal recommended cutoff score of 3.'
 date: 2025-05-27
 venue: 'Journal of Affective Disorders'
 slidesurl: 'http://academicpages.github.io/files/slides3.pdf'